Filed under: Uncategorized

 Plesiadapiforms - We can tease out the beginnings of our own order, Primata, from amidst this Paleocene profusion of tree-climbing and insect-munching forms.
 Modern Primates share a number of features: among them, a short muzzle, forwardly directed eyes with stereoscopic vision, hands with nails rather than claws and cheek teeth with rounded cusps.
 Most Plesiadapiformes display none of these characters, possessing a long snout, strong, curved claws and side-facing orbits for the eyes.
 They can, however, be related to primitive tarsier-like primates mostly on the basis of shared features of the teeth and the auditory bulla, a bony structure that encloses the bones of the middle ear.
 It is likely that they were close relatives of true primates, if not directly ancestral to them.
 They were extremely abundant in the Paleocene and are interpreted as being lemur-like in appearance.
 They had long digits and flexible limbs for maneuvering through the forest canopy.
 Over 25 genera and 75 species of Plesiadapiformes have been discovered from this period – leaping about the tree cover as far north of the tropics as northern Wyoming, which was warmer and less arid during the Paleocene.

-Condylarths - Primitive ungulates, called Condylarths, also existed in the Paleocene – but took on forms that, in many cases, bear little semblance to modern hoofed animals like horses or deer.
+Condylarths - Primitive ungulates, called Condylarths, also existed in the Paleocene.
+Many of them bear little semblance to modern hoofed animals like horses or deer.
 For example, Arctocyon was a wolf-sized condylarth with the limb proportions of a bear and a diet that included meat.
 It had a pair of impressive lower canines and a long, robust skull.
-The cheek teeth indicate that it was primarily a plant-eater.
+Its cheek teeth indicate that it was primarily a plant-eater.
 It is identified as a primitive ungulate by subtle features of its limb joints and dentition.
-Dissacus was another example of a condylarth that consumed meat (it was probably a fish eater).
+Dissacus was another example of a condylarth that consumed meat.
 It had digits that terminated in hoof-like structures.
 Many different groups of condylarths have been recognized in the fossil record.

-Some of the Condylarths were browsers like Ectoconus or Phenacodus, and possessed clear signs of tapir-like hooves and, in the latter case, adaptations for running.
+Some of the Condylarths were browsers like Ectoconus or Phenacodus, and possessed clear signs of tapir-like hooves.
+Some of these animals were well-adaptated for running.
 The condylarths are generally regarded as being the basal ancestral stock from which the odd and even toed ungulates arose.

 Were there any large non-mammalian predators during the Paleocene?